Hereditarianism: Political implications

 In 1949, Nicolas Pastore claimed that hereditarians were more likely to be conservative, that they view social and economic inequality as a natural result of variation in talent and character.
 Consequently, they explain class and race differences as the result of partly genetic group differences.
 Pastore contrasted this with the claim that behaviorists were more likely to be liberals or leftists, that they believe economic disadvantage and structural problems in the social order were to blame for group differences.

 However, the historical correspondence between hereditarianism and conservatism has broken down at least among proponents of hereditarianism.
 Philosopher Peter Singer describes his vision of a new liberal political view that embraces hereditarianism in his 1999 book, A Darwinian Left.

+Criticism

+Ronald C. Bailey argues that hereditarianism is based on five fallacious assumptions.
+In a 1997 paper, he also wrote that "...behavior geneticists will continue to be very limited in their ability to partition the effects of genes, the environment, and their covariance and interaction on human behavior and cognitive ability."